University Policies and Procedures

 Course Substitution

-Students with disabilities may apply for course substitutions or waivers as a reasonable accommodation under the following policy:
+Students with disabilities may apply for course substitutions as a reasonable accommodation under the following policy:

 Conditions

-A student with a disability seeking a course substitution or waiver must meet the following conditions:
+A student with a disability seeking a course substitution must meet the following conditions:

-• Completion of the Course Substitution/Waiver Form.
-This form requires that the student attach a recent (within two years) diagnosis of a disability warranting a substitution or waiver.
-(The form is available in the Office of Disability Services, the H.E.L.P. office, the Buck Harless Student Athlete Program office, college deans’ offices, and the office of the Dean of Student Affairs.)
+- Completion of the Course Substitution Form.
+This form requires that the student attach a recent (within three years) diagnosis of a disability warranting a substitution or waiver.
+(The form is available in the Office of Accessibility and Accommodations.)
 A licensed psychologist, a licensed school psychologist, or a properly credentialed education specialist must have made the diagnosis in the case of a learning disability.

-• Verification on the Course Substitution/Waiver Form from the dean of the student’s college, upon recommendation by the faculty of the department in which the student is a major, that the course for which a substitution is requested is not an integral part of the student’s course of study.
+- Verification on the Course Substitution Form from the dean of the student’s college, that the course for which a substitution is requested is not an integral part of the student’s course of study.
 If the course is integral to the course of study the substitution or waiver request shall not go forward.

-• Submission of the Course Substitution/Waiver Form to the Office of Disability Services.
+- Submission of the Course Substitution Form to the Office of Accessibility and Accommodations.

 Procedure

-Submission of the Course Substitution Form by the student to the Dean or Associate Dean initiates the process.
-Once the academic dean or associate dean signs the form, it is forwarded to the Office of Disability Services.
-The Office of Disability Services confirms that a diagnosis of a disability is presented by the student and that the disability is known to hinder or prevent successful completion of the course of study for which the substitution is requested.
+Submission of the Course Substitution Form and supporting documentation by the student to the Office of Accessibility and Accommodations initiates the process.
+The Office of Accessibility and Accommodations confirms that a diagnosis of a disability is presented by the student and that the disability is known to hinder or prevent successful completion of the course of study for which the substitution is requested.
+Once the Office of Accessibility and Accommodations approves the request, the form is forwarded to the Dean or Associate Dean.
 If there is no such diagnosis the request is denied.
-If the appropriate diagnosis is presented the Office of Disability Services proceeds to contact the Academic Dean and Department for which the substitution is requested.
-All materials submitted by the student are forwarded to these faculty members with a certification that the student has presented a diagnosis of a disability warranting a substitution.
-The Academic Dean and Department faculty are charged with identifying courses that would constitute appropriate substitution and reporting these courses to the Office of Disability Services.
+All confidential materials submitted by the student will remain housed with the Office of Accessibility and Accommodations.
+The Dean or Associate Dean will determine if the course is or is not an integral part of the student’s course of study.
+The Dean or Associate Dean are charged with identifying courses that would constitute appropriate substitution and reporting these courses to the Office of Accessibility and Accommodations.

-A student who is denied a course substitution or waiver may appeal in writing within 10 working days to the Provost/Senior Vice President for Academic Affairs, whose decision is final.
-Students should be aware that a course substitution/waiver would not be valid at any other institution and would have to be approved by the new college or department if the student changes major or declares a second major at Marshall University.
+A student who is denied a course substitution or waiver may appeal in writing within 10 working days to the Vice President for Student Affairs.
+Students should be aware that a course substitution would not be valid at any other institution and would have to be approved by the new college or department if the student changes major or declares a second major at Marshall University.

 Appeals Process

 Students who believe they have been inappropriately denied a reasonable accommodation by the Autism Training Center, the H.E.L.P.
-Center, or the Office of Disability Services may appeal as follows.
+Center, or the Office of Accessibility and Accommodations may appeal as follows.

-Step One: The student will submit the Accommodation Appeal Form to the Office of Disability Services within two (2) days of the denial of accommodations.
+Step One: The student will submit the Accommodation Appeal Form to the Office of Accessibility and Accommodations within two (2) days of the denial of accommodations.
 This appeal form requires the recommended accommodations as provided by a licensed physician, psychologist or other appropriate medical professional.
 In addition, the student will provide a written statement indicating why the denial of the accommodations is in error and a potential detriment to the student’s ability to participate in curricular and co-curricular activities.

-The Office of Disability Services will, within five (5) business days, attempt to informally resolve the appeal.
+The Office of Accessibility and Accommodations will, within five (5) business days, attempt to informally resolve the appeal.
 Resolution may be an affirmation of the refusal of the accommodation with a rationale for the decision, recommend provision of the accommodation, or submission of the appeal form for a Step Two review.

 Step Three: If the student is not satisfied with the decision from Step Two, he or she may forward the Accommodation Appeal Form within two (2) days of receipt the Step 2 decision to the Senior Vice President for Academic Affairs and Provost or his/her designee, (VP AA&P), who will further investigate the appeal.
 The VPAA&P will render a decision, including a rationale, within five (5) business days.
 The decision of the VP AA&P shall be final.